KinMo: Kinematic-aware Human Motion Understanding and Generation: Related Work

 \section{Related Work}

-\textbf{Text-to-Motion Understanding.} Aligning text and motion modalities into a joint embedding space is a core component of human motion understanding.
-Posescript~\cite{delmas2022posescript} tries to use fine-grained text descriptions to represent various human poses.
-ChatPose~\cite{feng2024chatpose} leverages LLMs for describing the poses with natural languages.
-MotionCLIP~\cite{tevet2022motionclip} and TMR~\cite{petrovich2023tmr} further enhance the alignment from single poses to motion sequences.
-MotionLLM~\cite{chen2024motionllm} creates a large corpus of Motion-QA for language-motion understandings.
-However, these methods only focus on global action-level motion, and they cannot capture the subtle local joint motions and the extent of the motions.
+\textbf{Text-to-Motion Understanding.} Similar to other modality alignments~\cite{oord2019representationlearningcontrastivepredictive,yang2024dgl,liu2025contextualgesturecospeechgesture,liu2025intentionalgesturedeliverintentions}, alignment/retrieval between text and motion modalities is the key indicator of motion understanding.
+PoseScript~\cite{delmas2022posescript} uses fine-grained text descriptions to represent various human poses.
+MotionCLIP~\cite{tevet2022motionclip} and TMR~\cite{petrovich2023tmr} enhance the alignment from single poses to motion sequences.
+MotionLLM~\cite{chen2024motionllm} creates a large corpus of Motion-QA for text-motion understandings.
+However, these methods only focus on global action descriptions, ignoring the extent of local kinematic movements, which are essential for alignment and motion understanding.